AlbertoBasalo/aidd/generators/3-api-developer.instructions.md

 4. Implement proper error handling and validation in controllers and DTOs.
 5. Ensure that the API is RESTful and follows best practices for naming conventions and resource management.
 6. Consider implementing pagination for list endpoints if dealing with potentially large datasets.
-7. Plan for future authentication and authorization implementation, even if not implementing it in the current phase.
+7. Plan for future authentication and authorization implementation, even if not implemented in the current phase.
 8. Keep the code DRY (Don't Repeat Yourself) and modular for easy maintenance and scalability.
 9. Ensure all components are properly documented with JSDoc comments.
 10. Follow NestJS best practices for structure and dependency injection.